 How bad can foundation tilt be?
 A 40-foot deep house with a 1 percent tilt from front to back will have a front door that is almost 5 inches higher than the back door.
 That is a noticeable problem both with the floor as well as with leaning front and back walls.
 If house tilt is stopped early, repair costs are low.
 When allowed to progress, the cost of foundation repair grows exponentially with time.

 At Granite, we strive to identify the underlying cause as well as fix the foundation problem.
-All of our foundation evaluators work under the direction of a Certified Foundation Repair Specialists, and many of them are Certified Foundation Repair Specialists.
+All of our foundation evaluators work under the direction of a Certified Foundation Repair Specialists.
 These people know how to evaluate foundations and develop comprehensive repair plans that look to the underlying cause.
 The underlying cause of a foundation problem may include soil consolidation, soil compaction, retainer wall failure, a plumbing leak, or poor foundation drainage.

 The cost of delaying foundation repair is often an even more expensive foundation repair.
 Once foundation failure begins it tends to spread across a house.
 Many times a delay of as little as a year has caused the cost of foundation repair to double.

-Don’t put off that free foundation evaluation (for homeowners).
+Don’t put off that free foundation evaluation (for homeowners and realtors).
 Granite Foundation Repair will tailor a repair plan to meet your needs and budget.
 We also have financing options.
 Click here to contact us or call us today at Dallas (972) 412 2171 – Fort Worth (817) 870-1381